 1. Identify your strengths and interests.

 Start by considering what you offer and what you’re good at.
-The best niche marketing strategies play into your brand’s unique strengths and perspectives.
-So reflect on the special and exceptional qualities of your brand, team, and offerings.
+The best niche marketing strategies reflect your brand’s unique strengths and perspectives.
+So reflect on the exceptional qualities of your brand, team, and offerings.